siglens/siglens-docs/docs/spl-docs/makemv-command.md

 ### allowempty

 **Syntax**: `allowempty=<bool>` \
 **Description**: Specifies whether to permit empty string values in the multivalue field.
-When using `delim=true`, repeats of the delimiter string produce empty string values in the multivalue field.
+When using `allowempty=true`, repeats of the delimiter string produce empty string values in the multivalue field.
 For example if `delim=","` and `field="a,,b"`, by default does not produce any value for the empty string.
 When using the `tokenizer` argument, zero length matches produce empty string values.
 By default they produce no values. \
 **Default**: false

 ### setsv